1.1 Reach level 2 for at least one other performance indicator in the program.

 Note: Green Marine offers assistance to participants in developing the content.

-3.1 At least 2 of the participant's eligible terminals or operating sites (stevedoring companies) are Green Marine participants.
+3.1 At least 2 terminals and/or operating sites are Green Marine participants.

 3.2 Undergo an internal or external audit at least every 5 years to verify the environmental compliance of all operations.